pivotal-cf/docs-pks/admission-plugins.hbs.md

 ---
-title: Using Admission Control Plugins for Tanzu Kubernetes Grid Integrated Edition Clusters
+title: Using Admission Control Plugins for {{  vars.product }} Clusters

 ---